mishatron/dart_extensions/README.md

 `toBoolean` - Returns true if 'this' is "true", otherwise - false.
 `replaceAfter` - Replaces part of string after the first occurrence of given delimiter with the replacement string.
 `replaceBefore` - Replaces part of string before the first occurrence of given delimiter with the replacement string.
 `anyChar` - Returns `true` if at least one element matches the given predicate.
+`containsIgnoreCase` - Returns `true` if string contains another without matching case.

 ### Bool extension